robincornelius/libedssharp/README.md

-THIS BRANCH IS OBSOLETE PLEASE USE xdd branch

 A C# CanOpen EDS (Electronic Data Sheet) library and GUI editor

 This application is designed to load/save/edit and create EDS/DCF/XDC file for